rust-lang/rust-forge/src/triagebot/pr-assignment.md

 Triagebot handles automatic and manual assignment of GitHub PRs.
 It also handles welcoming new users when they post a PR.

-Rust contributors can track and manage their own work queue using the Zulipchat integration.
-See [Tracking PR assignment](/triagebot/pr-assignment-tracking.md).
+Contributors to the `rust-lang/rust` repository can track and manage their own work queue using Zulip integration.
+See [Review queue tracking](review-queue-tracking.md).

+You can check which pull requests in the `rust-lang` organization are assigned to you at this [GitHub URL](https://github.com/pulls?q=org%3Arust-lang+is%3Aopen+is%3Apr+assignee%3A%40me+archived%3Afalse).

 ## Usage